ab4d/Ab4d.SharpEngine.Samples/README.md

 (all Vulkan validation reports are logged at Warn log level).

-The alpha and beta version of Ab4d.SharpEngine are compiled with release build options but support full logging.
+The beta versions of Ab4d.SharpEngine are compiled with release build options but support full logging.
 This means that it is possible to get Trace level log messages (production version will have only Warning and Error logging compiled into the assembly).